nlpie/word2vec-api/README.md

 In case you do not have domain specific data to train, it can be convenient to use a pretrained model.
 Please feel free to submit additions to this list through a pull request.

-** As part of the NLPIE, we are using the Pubmed Central corpus

 | Model file | Number of dimensions | Corpus (size)| Vocabulary size | Author | Architecture | Training Algorithm | Context window - size | Web page |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |